michaelarg/E-Commerce-Application-Demo/README.md

 The site ensures a secure user experience by enforcing secure connections and using proper password encryption.
 It applies the Model-View-Controller (MVC) pattern and other web development best practices.

-**System Documentation:** This repository also includes the *Mike's Online Shopping System Use Case Specification Document*, which outlines the functional behavior of the system from the perspective of its primary actors.

 ---

 ## Built With